 The Division of Berlin

-The eastern part of Berlin, which fell under Soviet control, eventually became the German Democratic Republic (GDR) and was commonly referred to as East Berlin.
-The western part, controlled by the other Allied powers, became the Federal Republic of Germany (FRG) and was known as West Berlin.
+The eastern half of Berlin under Soviet rule developed into the German Democratic Republic (GDR), people called this section East Berlin.
+The area in western Germany under other Allied power control officially became the Federal Republic of Germany and people called it West Berlin.

 The Life in East Berlin